heitoranjos15/brasilprev/Readme.md

 ## Docker build

-First, change the database configuration to use a more scalable database like PostgreSQL
+First, change the database configuration to use a more scalable database like PostgreSQL in *brasilprev/settings.py*

 ```python
 DATABASES = {